trevormil/bitbadges-docs/for-developers/claim-builder/plugins/creating-a-custom-plugin/ai-prompts.md

     solAddress: context.solAddress, //If pass address is configured
     btcAddress: context.btcAddress, //If pass address is configured
     _attemptStatus: context._attemptStatus, // 'executing' for during or 'success' for post-completion
+    _isSimulation: context._isSimulation, //True if this is a simulation (dry run) vs not
     lastUpdated: context.lastUpdated,
     createdAt: context.createdAt,
     version: context.version